surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/4a3a039bae7badccb31d41bbc9c5449943045474/images/calculate.png)

-Similarly all the below mentioned operation can be calcul
+Similarly we can also cubical values for the column fields as shown inbelow examp[lelated column.

 **To calculate the cubical value of the field :**
 ```